Tutorial 2: Related Terms

 Some more explanations:

-• The statement’s subject may either be a resource id or statement id.
-The same applies to a statement’s object, so that the example’s statement expresses Lorry is a specialization of Vehicle.
+- The statement’s subject may either be a resource id or statement id.
+The same applies to a statement’s object, so that the example’s statement expresses Vehicle is a generalization of Lorry.

 You may view the example using the SpecIF Viewer, or download the SpecIF data: